virtual-labs/exp-two-ray-model-iiith/experiment/experiment-name.md

-# Illustrative scenarios of wireless channels
+# Illustrative Scenarios of Wireless Channels